Conifold transitions via affine geometry and mirror symmetry: Explicit fibrations on the local conifold

 \section{Explicit fibrations on the local conifold}

 In this section we discuss explicit torus fibrations on the local conifold $X_0$, on its smoothing $Y_{\epsilon}$ and on its small resolution $X$.
-These are slightly modified versions of Ruan's fibrations \cite{Ruan} (our maps are proper, Ruan's fibrations are not), see also \cite{Gross_spLagEx}.
-The torus fibrations will be of two types: \textit{positive} fibrations, which are $T^2$ invariant, and \textit{negative} ones, which are $S^1$ invariant.
-Only positive fibrations will be Lagrangian, but in \S \ref{tnodes_lagfib} we will sketch how to obtain Lagrangian versions of all fibrations on the resolution and on the smoothing.
-We also will not worry too much if the fibrations are not defined on the entire spaces, it is enough that they are well defined torus fibrations on a neighbourhood of the exceptional $\PP^1$ or vanishing cycle.
+These are slightly modified versions of Ruan's fibrations \cite{Ruan} (the maps here are proper, Ruan's fibrations are not) and are special cases of the examples in \cite{Gross_spLagEx}.
+The fibrations will be of two types: \textit{positive} fibrations, which are $T^2$ invariant, and \textit{negative} ones, which are $S^1$ invariant.
+We will need these local models to construct torus fibrations on topological conifolds (Corollary \ref{fibr_conifold}) and in the proof of Theorem \ref{good_rel_pos}.
+In particular it will be important to understand the topology of these models, such as local monodromy (Propositions \ref{mon_+node} and \ref{node_fibr}).
+We also have two technical paragraphs on the geometry of ``local collars'', these will be essential in the proof of Theorem \ref{good_rel_pos}, but may be skipped on first reading.

+It would be also desirable (although not essential in this paper) to have a symplectic structure on the conifolds constructed in Corollary \ref{fibr_conifold}, so that the fibrations are Lagrangian.
+We can achieve this, without too much effort, only in the case the conifold does not have negative nodes, since our model of the negative fibration is not Lagrangian.
+Therefore we also give Lagrangian models of the positive fibration.